Johnston-Lab/FlyCaptureTools/docs/README.md

    5. The *PyCapture2* directory in the unpacked location also has some useful contents, including documentation.

-### Compiling executables

-Support is provided for compling the GUI runner script (**`gui.py`**) to an executable that can be run from the file browser.
-The executable files themselves are quite large, so are not included with the git repository itself.
-Instead, the **`compile_executables.ps1`** powershell script can be run to build the executable within your local copy of the repository.
-The outputs will be stored in an *executables* directory created within the repository, but the executable file itself can also be accessed from the shortcut created in the top-level of the repository.

 ## Repository contents

----

 - **`docs/`** : Contains this README and some documentation pdfs from PointGrey for the cameras and PyCapture2 module.
 - **`analyse_timestamps.py`** : Analyses 1394 cycle timestamps from CSV (either those saved directly by the video writer, or extracted from embedded pixel data - see *extract_embedded_image_info.py*).
 This can be used to check the achieved frame rate, and (with multiple-camera operation) the synchrony between cameras.
 - **`compile_exectuables.ps1`** : Powershell script can be used to compile GUI runner script to an executable file.